 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 In addition to a physical examination, the following tests may be used to diagnose stomach cancer:

-Endoscopic ultrasound.
+- Endoscopic ultrasound.
 This test is similar to an endoscopy, but the gastroscope has a small ultrasound probe on the end that produces a detailed image of the stomach wall.
 An ultrasound uses sound waves to create a picture of the internal organs.
-The ultrasound image helps doctors determine how far the cancer has spread into the stomach and nearby lymph nodes, tissue, and organs, such as the liver.
+The ultrasound image helps doctors determine how far the cancer has spread into the stomach and nearby lymph nodes, tissue, and organs, such as the liver or adrenal glands.

-Computed tomography (CT or CAT) scan.
+- Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye is usually given as a solution to swallow.
+This dye is usually given both as a solution to swallow and into a vein.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.

 The next section in this guide is Stages, and it explains the system doctors use to describe the extent of the disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.